manywho/external-storage/README.md

 * **RECEIVER_KEY** You can get this value from the Boomi Flow platform
 * **PLATFORM_KEY** You can get this value from the Boomi Flow platform

-Also is possible to configure many keys, adding the key id at the end of receiver and platform key, in this way:
+It is also possible to configure a store to use multiple keys, and therefore accept data from multiple tenants.
+You can configure more than one key by adding multiple environment variables in the following format:

 * **RECEIVER_KEY_xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx** You can get this value from the Boomi Flow platform
 * **PLATFORM_KEY_xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx** You can get this value from the Boomi Flow platform